Table of Contents

 - Keep your leg elevated as much as possible in the first few days after surgery.
 It is normal to feel some pain and discomfort after the surgery, but this will gradually improve as you heal.

-- Avoid putting any weight on your operated leg and do range of motion exercises several times per day, per your surgeon’s recommendations.
+- Avoid putting any weight on your operated leg and do multiple range of motion exercises several times per day, per your surgeon’s recommendations.

 - Pain medication and physical therapy are essential in the first few weeks.
 A home workout routine, in conjunction with pain medicine, can be put together by your physical therapist and surgeon.
 With both of these in place, you will certainly be on the right path toward healing.